 In April 2007, Icahn Enterprises issued an aggregate of \$600 million of variable rate senior convertible notes due 2013 (the "variable rate notes").
-The variable rate notes were sold in a private placement pursuant to Section 4(2) of the Securities Act, and issued pursuant to an indenture dated as of April 5, 2007, by and among Icahn Enterprises, as issuer, Icahn Enterprises Finance, as co-issuer, and Wilmington Trust Company, as trustee.
-Other than us, no other subsidiaries of Icahn Enterprises guarantee payment on the variable rate notes.
+The variable rate notes were sold in a private placement pursuant to Section 4(2) of the Securities Act, and issued pursuant to an indenture dated as of April 5, 2007, by and among Icahn Enterprises, as issuer, Icahn Enterprises Finance, as co-issuer, Icahn Enterprises Holdings, as guarantor, and Wilmington Trust Company, as trustee.
+Other than us, no other subsidiaries guarantee payment on the variable rate notes.
 The variable rate notes bear interest at a rate of three-month LIBOR minus 125 basis points, but the all-in-rate can be no less than 4.0% nor more than 5.5%, and are convertible into Icahn Enterprises' depositary units at a conversion price of \$132.595 per depositary unit per \$1,000 principal amount, subject to adjustments in certain circumstances.
-Pursuant to the indenture governing the variable rate notes, on October 5, 2008, the conversion price was adjusted downward to \$105.00 per Icahn Enterprises' unit distribution on May 31, 2011, the conversion price was adjusted further downward to \$103.95 per Icahn Enterprises depositary unit.
-As of September 30, 2011, the interest rate was 4.0%.
+Pursuant to the indenture governing the variable rate notes, on October 5, 2008, the conversion price was adjusted downward to \$105.00 per depositary unit per \$1,000 principal amount.
+As a result of the unit distribution on May 31, 2011, the conversion price was adjusted further downward to \$103.95 per Icahn Enterprises depositary unit per \$1,000 principal amount.
+As of December 31, 2011, the interest rate was 4.0%.
 The interest on the variable rate notes is payable quarterly on each January 15, April 15, July 15 and October 15.
-The variable rate notes mature on August 15, 2013, assuming they have not been converted to Icahn Enterprises' depositary units before their maturity date.
+The variable rate notes mature on August 15, 2013, assuming they have not been converted to depositary units before their maturity date.

 In the event that Icahn Enterprises declares a cash dividend or similar cash distribution in any calendar quarter with respect to its depositary units in an amount in excess of \$0.10 per depositary unit (as adjusted for splits, reverse splits and/or stock dividends), the indenture governing the variable rate notes requires that Icahn Enterprises simultaneously make such distribution to holders of the variable rate notes in accordance with a formula set forth in the indenture.
-Icahn Enterprises paid aggregate cash distributions of \$1 million and \$3 million for the nine months ended September 30, 2011 and 2010, respectively, to holders of its variable rate notes in respect to its distribution payments to its depositary unitholders.
-Such amounts have been classified as interest expense.